Welcome aboard New England’s leading whale watch tour.

 This season our 7 Seas naturalists will be working in partnership with Ocean Alliance, one of the world’s most renown whale and dolphin conservation organizations.
 This partnership will provide our whale watch passengers access to the absolute best team of scientists and researches anywhere in the world, and enables us to add even more depth to our educational programming.

 What you may see on your Whale Watch

-Whale watching is a nature trip in the truest sense of that phrase.
-The whales and marine wildlife that we see are not caged or trained to perform in any way.
-These are wild, and often very endangered animals that are free do as they please.
-We feel it is a privilege to be able to visit with these animals in their natural environment and we respect and protect that privilege by being as unobtrusive as we can.
+Whale watching is a nature trip in the truest sense.
+The whales and marine wildlife that we see are not in cages or pens, nor are they trained to perform in any way.
+These are wild, and sometimes very endangered animals that are free do as they please in their natural habitat.
+We feel it is a privilege to be able to visit with these whales in their ocean environment and we respect and protect that privilege by being as unobtrusive as we can.

-The quantity, species and behavior of whales and wildlife that we observe on any given trip is impossible to predict.
-Every trip is unique offering a chance of seeing something totally unexpected or rare.
-Fortunately, Stellwagen National Marine Sanctuary is one of the most fertile ocean environments in the world, and whales and other marine wildlife are often abundant.
+The quantity, species and behavior of the whales and wildlife that we observe on any given trip is impossible to predict.
+Every trip is unique and offers us a chance of seeing something totally unexpected or rare.
+Fortunately Stellwagen National Marine Sanctuary is one of the most biologically productive ocean environments in the world, and whales and other marine wildlife are often abundant.
 The photos below link to detailed information on the variety of Whales and marine wildlife species that you may see on your whale watch.